 Key characteristics of Progress Indicators.

-The Puget Sound Indicators are a collection of interconnected measures that together tell the story of Puget Sound recovery progress.
+The Puget Sound Indicators are a collection of interconnected measures that together help us understand whether we are seeing short-term progress to achieve long-term recovery goals.
 They are comprised of Progress Indicators and Vital Sign Indicators.

 The table below describes how Progress Indicators can be positively affected by ecosystem-friendly behaviors emerging from key factors like funding, capacity, and supportive policy.